Steve Backshall: BBC TV

-In Lost Land of the Jaguar, BBC One 2008, he led the first expedition to successfully climb Mount Upuigma.
+In Lost Land of the Jaguar, he led the first expedition successfully to climb Mount Upuigma.
 On the summit, they discovered an endemic species of frog and mouse, and also footprints of an unidentified mammal.
 Lead climber John Arran named the route "Spiders in the Mist" and gave it a British grade of E7.

-He filmed Ultimate Caving, BBC One 2008, with Kate Humble, Secret Wilderness Japan, BBC Two 2008, and also presented Nature Reports for the BBC's The One Show.
+He filmed Ultimate Caving with Kate Humble, and Secret Wilderness Japan, and also presented nature reports for The One Show.

-In Lost Land of the Volcano, BBC One 2009, he led the first western expedition into the crater of the extinct volcano, Mount Bosavi, in Papua New Guinea, where they discovered, among other things, one of the largest species of rats known anywhere in the world, provisionally called the Bosavi woolly rat while its scientific name is determined.
+In Lost Land of the Volcano, he led the first western expedition into the crater of the extinct volcano Mount Bosavi in Papua New Guinea, where they discovered, among other things, one of the largest species of rats known anywhere in the world, provisionally called the Bosavi woolly rat while its scientific name is determined.
 They also uncovered miles of undiscovered passages in the Mageni cave system in New Britain.

-In Lost Land of the Tiger, BBC One 2010, the expedition team travelled to Bhutan and filmed, via remote cameras, the Bengal tigers above the tree-line in the Himalayas, categorically higher than had ever been filmed before.
+In Lost Land of the Tiger, the expedition team travelled to Bhutan and filmed, via remote cameras, the Bengal tigers above the tree-line in the Himalayas, categorically higher than had ever been filmed before.
 Their presence at these altitudes has been previously reported from reports from India, Nepal and Bhutan.

-In Supergiants, BBC One 2013, he sought to explain why species grow very large.
+In Supergiants, he sought to explain why species grow very large.
 It included diving with Nile crocodiles in Botswana, sperm whales in the Caribbean, and avoiding 2-ton elephant seals in California.

 In 2013, he voiced Nature's Microworlds on BBC Four.
 He was a contestant on the twelfth series of Strictly Come Dancing from September 2014 on BBC One.
 He was partnered with former champion Ola Jordan.
 The couple left the series in week nine after dancing a jive to "Little Bitty Pretty One" by Frankie Lymon.

-In August 2015, along with Matt Baker and Liz Bonnin, Backshall co-presented Big Blue Live, a series of three programmes for BBC1, featuring marine life in Monterey Bay, California.
+In August 2015, alongside Matt Baker and Liz Bonnin, Backshall co-presented Big Blue Live, a series of three programmes for BBC One, featuring marine life in Monterey Bay, California.
 The series won a BAFTA for best live series.

-In 2016, the BBC aired a series called Steve Backshall's Extreme Mountain Challenge, in which the explorer attempted another first ascent by climbing one of Venezuela's remote and forbidding tepuis - sheer-sided flat-top mountains.
-In episode 1 Backshall and his team tackle Amaurai Tepui in south Venezuela's Canaima National Park.
+In 2016, the BBC aired a series called Steve Backshall's Extreme Mountain Challenge, in which the explorer attempted another first ascent by climbing one of Venezuela's remote and forbidding tepuis – sheer-sided flat-top mountains.
+In episode one, Backshall and his team tackle Amaurai Tepui in south Venezuela's Canaima National Park.
 The expedition nearly ended in tragedy when a storm hit the mountain, and rockfall nearly hit his climbing partner, Aldo Kane.